Wrestling in Iran

 Iranian women's wrestling competitions are held with specially designed singlet.

 Iranian wrestling or Koshti (کشتی) is a martial art and combat sport that has been practiced since ancient times in Iran.
 A form today is koshti pahlavani practiced in the zurkhaneh.

-While regional variations differ from one province to another.
-Olympic freestyle wrestling is often referred to as the "first sport" of Iran.Iran's Free Style team World Champions in seven time in 1961 and 1965 and 1998 and 2002 and 2013 and 2015 and 2025 and Iran's team in Greco roman world Champion in 2014 and 2025 .Women's wrestling is less popular in Iran and Iranian women wrestlers have international and domestic records and honors.
+While regional variations differ from one province to another, Olympic freestyle wrestling is often referred to as the “first sport” of Iran.
+Iran’s freestyle team has been world champions seven times: in 1961, 1965, 1998, 2002, 2013, 2015, and 2025.
+Iran’s team in Greco-Roman wrestling were world champions in 2014 and 2025.
+Women’s wrestling is less popular in Iran, but Iranian women wrestlers have international and domestic records and honors.
 Iran has won 55 Olympic medals for wrestling.

 In Iran, women's wrestling is banned unless athletes wear the hijab, restricting their ability to participate in international competitions sanctioned by United World Wrestling.
 This regulation has led to significant challenges for female wrestlers, who often face barriers to competing and showcasing their talents on a global stage.

-Melika Balali is an Iranian-born Scottish wrestler and a gold medalist in the British Championship.
-In July 2022, after winning the British freestyle wrestling title, Balali protested Iran's compulsory hijab law by holding a sign that read, "Stop forcing hijab, I have the right to be a wrestler".

-Following this protest, she received death threats in June 2022, prompting Police Scotland to implement security measures for her.

 History

-Locho pahlevani wrestling, which dates back to more than a thousand years ago, is one of the local sports of Mazandaran province.
+Locho pahlevani wrestling, with a history dating back over a thousand years ago, is a traditional sport of Mazandaran province.

-Wrestling in Iran, like weightlifting, can be traced to the ancient Persian sport of Varzesh-e-Bastani, which translates to "ancient sport."
+The history of wrestling in Iran, like weightlifting, can be traced to the ancient Persian sport of Varzesh-e-Bastani, which translates to "ancient sport."

 This practice has survived into the modern era through various attempts to downplay the pre-Islamic roots of the country.
 It made the transition from the Pahlavi shah's efforts to modernise the country and through the transition of the 1979 revolution.